Create a hybrid query in Azure AI Search

 Choose an API or tool

-• 2024-07-01 stable version or a recent preview API version if you're using maxTextRecallSize and countAndFacetMode(preview).
+• 2024-07-01 stable version or a recent preview API version if you're using preview features like maxTextRecallSize and countAndFacetMode(preview).

-3. Replace the default query template with a hybrid query, such as the one starting on line 539 for the vector quickstart example.
+3. Replace the default query template with a hybrid query, such as the "Run a hybrid query" example starting on line 539 in the vector quickstart.
 For brevity, the vector is truncated in this article.

 A hybrid query has a text query specified in search, and a vector query specified under vectorQueries.vector.